 Known Affected Versions:

-If TMSH is a process group leader, it will not be killed when the parent shell is terminated upon SSH session close.
-It is a rare case as TMSH would have to be deliberately promoted to a process group leader e.g. with setsid command.
-Usually the shell process is a group leader and, when it is terminated upon SSH session close, it will kill its child processes including TMSH.
+If TMSH is a process group leader, it is not killed when the parent shell is terminated upon SSH session close.
+This is a rare case, as TMSH must be deliberately promoted to a process group leader, e.g., with the 'setsid' command.
+Usually the shell process is a group leader and, when it is terminated upon SSH session close, it kills its child processes, including TMSH.

 TMSH should not be intentionally promoted to a process group leader.
 You can kill all TMSH processes using the command: killall -9 tmsh Warning: This command kills both abandoned and in-use TMSH processes.
 The latter can include other users' TMSH shells, and even system-level processes invoking the TMSH utility internally.
 Killing all TMSH processes can lead to various unexpected failures.
 You can use the 'top' command to see which TMSH process is using high CPU (e.g., 90% or more), and kill just those, as those are the likely zombie processes. pstree may also show the problem TMSH processes with no sshd ancestor.
 You can kill specific TMSH processes using the command: kill -9 <pid> Where <pid> is the process ID of the TMSH instance to kill.
 Possible mitigation =================== Set a CLI idle timeout to a value lower than the sshd idle timeout (which is not set by default): tmsh modify cli global-settings idle-timeout <timeout in minutes>

 I/O error handling in TMSH has been corrected, so it no longer ignores absence of input stream, which led to infinite loop.